 Aggressive driving behaviors can include speeding, frequent and unnecessary lane changes, tailgating, and running red or yellow lights.
 These behaviors create unsafe situations and can lead to road rage.

-In 2016, speed was a contributing factor in 26,357 crashes in Texas, according to Texas Department of Transportation data.
+In Texas, people who failed to control their speed were involved in 139,131 crashes in 2017, according to Texas Department of Transportation data.

 Driving too fast makes it harder to react to dangerous situations, reduces a driver’s ability to steer safely around curves or objects in the roadway, and increases the force of impact in a crash.